fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_fortiguard.html.markdown

 * `protocol` - Protocol used to communicate with the FortiGuard servers.
 Valid values: `udp`, `http`, `https`.

+* `proxy_fqdn_host` - Enable/disable preference of the FQDN as host header, if resolved by DNS, in the CONNECT request to FortiGuard servers.
+For use when the FortiGate unit is behind a proxy server.
+Valid values: `disable`, `enable`.

 * `proxy_password` - Proxy user password.
 * `proxy_server_ip` - IP address of the proxy server.
 * `proxy_server_port` - Port used to communicate with the proxy server.